I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_stream.md

 Specifies the source buffer.

+`ulTag`

+Specifies the Tag field for any packets generated from this request.

 `nChannel`

 Specifies the channel to which the data will be written.

-`nNumberOfBytesToStream`

-Specifies the number of bytes to write.
+`ulSynch`

+Specifies the Sy field for any packets generated from this request.

+`Reserved`

+Reserved.
+Drivers must set this to zero.

 `nSpeed`